-After successful completion of the Master of Yogic art And Science program students will be able to:
+After successful completion of the P G DIPLOMA IN YOGA program students will be able to:

 PSO-1 Integration of Yogic Philosophy and Modern Science Synthesize traditional yogic principles with contemporary scientific knowledge to understand, analyze, and apply yoga for personal growth, therapy, and wellness programs.
 PSO-2 Competency in Yoga-based Therapy and Instruction Demonstrate advanced skills in teaching and applying yoga therapeutically in clinical, educational, and community contexts.
 PSO-3 Ethical and Entrepreneurial Yogic Leadership Ethical leadership and possess the entrepreneurial acumen to create yoga-based ventures and contribute to social transformation.
 Emphasizes Gandhian values, innovation, and community development through yoga.